TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Usage.md

 <br />

-This vulnerability arises from improper validation of the uploaded file's extension in the `admin profile image upload` function, allowing us to upload a malicious `PHP` file, such as a webshell.
+This vulnerability arises from improper validation of the uploaded file's extension in the `admin profile image upload` function, allowing the upload of a malicious `PHP` file, such as a webshell.

 <br />